Local-to-Global Entanglement Dynamics by Periodically Driving Impurities: Abstract

 \section{Abstract}

-We study the entanglement dynamics of a one-dimensional spin chain subject to a local Floquet drive of a two-site impurity.
-We uncover a sharp transition in the entanglement dynamics as a function of the driving frequency.
-For large drive periods $T$, we observe a linear growth in entanglement entropy (EE), indicating a heating phase with volume law entanglement.
-Surprisingly, for driving periods below a critical value $T_\ast$, the EE grows subextensively with time, characteristic of a local quantum quench.
-In the non-interacting limit, we analytically trace the origin of this phenomenon to a transition in the single-particle Floquet quasi-energy spectrum.
-We also find that for $T>T_*$, the so-called ``average energy" operator develops non-local, rainbow-like couplings that are responsible for the rapid entanglement growth in the heating phase, but remains local for $T<T_*$.
-Using extensive matrix-product-state simulations, we show that the non-heating phase and the subextensive entanglement growth persist in the presence of weak interactions for numerically accessible timescales.
-Our results establish that local Floquet engineering can generate emergent bulk phenomena, shedding new light on energy localization and thermalization in driven many-body systems.
+We study the entanglement dynamics of one-dimensional fermionic chains subject to a local Floquet drive of a two-site impurity, and uncover a sharp transition in the entanglement dynamics set by the driving period $T$.
+For large periods, the entanglement entropy (EE) grows linearly in time, signaling a heating phase with volume-law entanglement; below a critical period $T_\ast$, the EE instead grows subextensively, characteristic of a local quantum quench.
+We establish this dichotomy in two complementary settings: a gapless nearest-neighbor hopping chain, where a single transition separates logarithmic from volume-law growth, and a gapped Su–Schrieffer–Heeger (SSH) chain, whose two-band structure yields a richer phase diagram with multiple area-to-volume-law transitions.
+In the noninteracting limit, we trace these transitions analytically to quasienergy folding in the single-particle Floquet spectrum: a single $\pi$-gap closure for the NN chain, and a sequence of foldings at both $0$- and $\pi$-gaps for the SSH chain, yielding the alternating pattern of heating and non-heating phases.
+We further show that the so-called ``average energy" operator furnishes a many-body diagnostic of the transition, remaining local in the non-heating phase but developing non-local couplings in the heating phase.
+For the gapless chain, using extensive matrix-product-state simulations, we demonstrate that the non-heating phase and its subextensive entanglement growth survive weak interactions over numerically accessible timescales.
+Our results establish local Floquet engineering as a route to emergent bulk phenomena, offering a new perspective on energy localization and thermalization in driven many-body systems.

 \textit{Introduction} --- Local impurities and defects can play a central role in shaping the global properties of quantum many-body systems.
 In one spatial dimension (1d), even a single localized scatterer can dramatically alter low-energy physics, producing phenomena such as orthogonality catastrophes~\cite{anderson1967} or impurity-driven quantum phase transitions~\cite{vojta2006impurity,bayat2017scaling,rancati2020,huang2020quantum}.
 For 1d free-fermionic systems, the impact of localized impurities on many-body correlations, transport, and entanglement dynamics is well-studied both in equilibrium~\cite{Peschel2005,zhao2006,lin2009ent,Sakai_2008,klich2009quantum,calabrese2011ent,calabrese2012ent,Peschel_2012,gupterle2017,kruthoff2021,rogerson2022,roy2022ent} and in the context of out-of-equilibrium quench dynamics~\cite{eisler2007,song2011ent,Eisler_2012,Wen_2018_interface,Gruber_2020,PhysRevB.103.L041405,Capizzi_2023,Capizzi2023ent,saha2024,Collura_2013,vasseur2013,kennes2014uni,mitra2015transport, prosen2019non,gamayun2020,deluca2020,mitraquenchreview}.
 Such studies have revealed e.g., that the entanglement entropy (EE) in critical spin chains grows linearly in time after a global quench across a conformal interface~\cite{Wen_2018_interface,Capizzi2023ent}.